<- reactive({

 The following code is used to determine the continuation probabilities.
 Since the highest order ngram is six, the continuation probability needs to be calculated for six different ngram series.

-cont.prop.func <- function(word, ngrams){
+<- function(word, ngrams){

-out <- ngrams %>%
+cont.prop.func <- ngrams %>%

-filter(.[,ncol(ngrams)-1] == word) %>%
+out filter(.[,ncol(ngrams)-1] == word) %>%

 nrow()

-out / nrow(ngrams)
+/ nrow(ngrams)

-cont.prop$one <- tibble(word=voc$word, prop = ngrams$one$n/sum(ngrams$one$n))
+cont.prop $one <- tibble(word=voc$word, prop = ngrams$one$n/sum(ngrams$one$n))

 cont.prop$two <- tibble(word=voc$word, prop = map_dbl(word, cont.prop.func, ngrams=ngrams$two))